 In this article, I offer you what I know about how human "networking," nay, connecting works.
 I hope you will apply what you've learned to build stronger relationships in your life -- and know that I'll be thrilled to have made a small contribution to your success.
 After all, you can't get there alone.
 We're all in this together.

-For more information on human "networking" and related topics, check out the links on the next page.
+For more information on human "networking" and related topics, check out the links below.